burak-efe/Ica_Normal_Tools/README.md

    This method compatible with meshes that require different normals but shared same mesh, like skinned mesh renderers that use blendshapes and shraing same model<br />

 ![2023-05-22 07_53_58-Window](https://github.com/burak-efe/Ica-Normal-Recalculation/assets/82805019/e6f4172c-49d5-4b53-ac9c-ab37722b85b2)
+## How To Use
+1: Enable read/write permisson on asset import setting <br />
+2: Now you can use bursted method by MyMesh.RecalculateNormalsBursted(120f); this will write directly to the mesh <br />

+If you want to use Cached Method or write to material
+1: Add IcaRuntimeNormalSolver Component to to your mesh renderer or SMR. <br />

+if you want to use cached method
+Create new Mesh Data Cache asset on project.
+Assign your mesh on them then cached data on contex menu. <br />

+if you want use write to material output
+Make sure you are using Normal receiver shader.
+Or create your own shader basedon, whics is very easy.

+if you want to use blend shapes
+Make sure you assign model prefab that in zero pose (e.g. T-pose) to component.

 ## Tips:
 For BlendShaped Character Models > use Cached method and write to custom shader<br />